 For more information, visit her website: www.OniLasana.com

 Michele Belluomini has been telling stories to children and adults for the last 15 years.
-She has performed in schools, libraries, and museums as well as at universities in the Philadelphia area.
-She presented a solo performance on the "Fringe" stage at the 2006 National Storytelling Conference in Pittsburgh and has performed in a number of Patchwork Tellebration festivals.
+She has performed in schools, libraries, and museums, as well as at universities in the Philadelphia area.
+Michele presented a solo performances on the "Fringe" stage at the 2006 National Storytelling Conference in Pittsburgh and in the 2012 at the National Storytelling Conference in Cincinnati.
+She has performed in a number of Patchwork Tellebration festivals, the New Jersey Storytelling festival, and the Lehigh Valley Storytelling festival.
 She can lead workshops for children and adults, and is available for storytelling performances.
-Call 215-232-6855 or e-mail her at firstname.lastname@example.org
+Call 215-232-6855 or e-mail her at email@example.com

 Tom, a native of Providence, RI, tells Irish fairy and mythology stories as well as stories that celebrate the humorous boyhood characters and events that occurred in the 1950's in Providence's Roger Williams housing project.
 He has performed at senior centers, grade and high schools, Godfrey Daniels Coffee House, Tellabrations, and other storytelling venues.
 Contact him at 610-360-1701 or at. firstname.lastname@example.org

 Denise McCormack offers storytelling for all ages and stages - private to corporate.
-Enjoy the ambiance and allure of Medieval Tales (perhaps told in medieval garb); Spooky Stories to amuse and delight guests with thrills and chills; the excitement and wonder of Christmas/Winter stories (perhaps told by Mrs. Claus, herself); or a great selection of stories for any occasion where you want your guests to engage, participate, and connect.
+Enjoy the ambiance and allure of stories with purpose.
+Each program is customized for any occasion where you want your guests to engage, participate, and connect.
 Programs are thematic, times vary, and workshops are available.
-Connect with Denise at www.MagicWords101.com.
+Connect with Denise at www.MagicWords101.com because the right words can do magic.
+Truly, there is a story for every time and purpose under heaven.

 Raymond Gray has worked professionally as a storyteller for more than forty years.
 For the first thirty-five years he traveled the mid-Atlantic states telling stories to more than a million school children.
 For the past five years he has focused his energies on stories for the last third of life.
 His one-person performance, Imagining The World of Carl Jung, has been performed from London England to Boulder, Colorado.
 Presently he is collecting stories of numinosity and sharing them on his blog at www.raygray.com